iAmMrinal0/log_em_all/README.md

 ```

 3. Now run `python start_bot.py` to start the bot.
-4. The bot will now listen to all messages in the team in all the channels it is a part of, and whenever it is tagged, it will save whatever message the user provided.
+4. The bot will now listen to all messages in the team in all the channels it is a part of.
+When a user sends a direct message to the bot, it saves the message to a markdown file specific to the user.

 ### License
  See the [LICENSE](LICENSE) file for license rights and limitations (MIT)